-Curious about how, when, and why health literacy got started, I posted a query about this on the online Health Literacy Discussion List.
-Here is a brief recap of what I learned about our shared health literacy history:
+Curious about how, when, and why health literacy got started, I posted a query in the online Health Literacy Discussion List.
+Here is a brief recap of what I learned about our health literacy history:

 - 1978.
 Leonard and Cecile Doak (whom many consider as the founders of health literacy as we know it today) studied the reading skills of hospitalized patients.
-The Doaks, along with Jane Root, co-authored the landmark book Teaching Patients w Low Literacy Skills, first published in 1985.
+The Doaks, along with Jane Root, co-authored the landmark book Teaching Patients with Low Literacy Skills, first published in 1985.
 Listen to this Health Literacy Out Loud podcast interview with Len and Ceci Doak.

 - Early 1990s.
 Inspired by the work of Dr. Harold Freeman (then President of the American Cancer Society), Wendy Mettger and others at the National Cancer Institute and the AMC Cancer Research Center created the National Work Group on Cancer and Literacy.
 This group brought together experts from diverse fields.
 Many of them research, practice, teach, and continue as health literacy leaders today.